 - If you know your cat tends to panic when hearing loud noises like thunder and lightning – you may want to check with your veterinarian about a short-term anti-anxiety medication (just for 1-2 days).

-- Take some photos of your cat in advance, just in case your cat gets lost.
+- Take some photos of your cat in advance, just in case your cat gets outside or becomes lost.

 If your cat becomes lost during the holiday, immediately do the following: